-The Cost of Getting around Australia
+The Cost of Getting Around Australia

 Local transport varies from city to city but Melbourne probably has the best with an extensive network of rail, bus, tram and ferries.

-A 10 minute taxi ride from the airport in any city to your hotel is will cost you about $40.
+A 10 minute taxi ride from the airport in any city to your hotel will cost you about $40.

-The cost of Car Rental in Australia
+The Cost of Car Rental in Australia

-RentalCars.com is where we start our rental search.
+DiscoverCars.com is where we start our rental search.

 This site compares all the major car rental sites at once and displays your best options for the dates and locations you desire then sends you to the particular car company to make the booking (much like Kayak for flights).